Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Turn to IRL healthcare professionals who can help you meet your health goals.
 And with ZocDoc, it's easy.

-You can find doctors that are right for you and easily book an appointment.
+You can find doctors that are right for you and instantly book an appointment.
 I booked an eye appointment with Dr.

 Adam Freeland.
 There's a guy in Park Slope.